UniAdmire Logo

 Full-time Students

-20 hours per week
+Approximately 20 hours per week during semester, full-time during breaks

-Language Center Students
+Language Course Students

 Important Notes

 Work restrictions are strictly enforced.
-Exceeding your allowed hours could impact your visa status.
+Exceeding your allowed days could impact your visa status.

 FAQ